Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 Another part of the slow cooker that you should not put in the oven is the outer part of the slow cooker, which has an electrical plug, heater component, and a control panel.
 This part is definitely not made out of oven-safe material and should not be put in the oven.

 So, when you’re considering using your slow cooker in the oven, make sure only to use the stoneware insert or inner pot, not the outer casing or lid.

 Related reading: Can You Put A Crock Pot In The Microwave?

-No, you can not put a slow cooker in the oven with the lid on for two main reasons.
+No, you should never put a slow cooker in the oven with the lid on for two main reasons.

-The first reason is that the lid of a slow cooker typically has a plastic handle.
+The first reason is that the lid of the Crockpot usually has a plastic handle.
 When exposed to the heat of the oven, the plastic will melt.
 That can cause a fire hazard or damage to your oven and destroy your meal.